Inversion Sets and Quotient Root Systems: Applications to GIT

-\begin{remark} Note that if $R$ is a QRS with connected components $R_1, R_2, \ldots, R_l$, every decomposition of $R^+$ into inversion sets yields a decomposition of each $R_i$ into inversion sets and vice-versa.
-In particular, Theorem~\ref{theorem: main theorem} provides a recursive description of all decompositions of a QRS into inversion sets. \end{remark}
+where $\Phi_i \subseteq \R^+$ is an inversion set for every $1 \leq i \leq k$.
+Both inflations and the decomposition \eqref{equ_decomposition_simeq} are compatible with the decomposition of a QRS into its irreducible components.
+More precisely, if $R$ is a QRS with irreducible components $R^1, R^2, \dots, R^s$, then every decomposition of $R^+$ into inversion sets yields a decomposition of each $R^i$ into inversion sets and vice-versa.
+As a consequence, it is sufficient to describe the decompositions \eqref{equ_decomposition_simeq} for irreducible QRSs.